Knowledge-Graph-Hub/kg-bacdive/README.md

  - `cd kg-bacdive`

 ## Download resources needed
- - `kg download` : This will download the resources needed for this project.
+ - `poetry run kg download` : This will download the resources needed for this project.

 ## Transform
- - `kg transform`: This transforms the resources into knowledge graphs.
+ - `poetry run kg transform`: This transforms the resources into knowledge graphs.

+##  Merge
+ - `poetry run kg merge`: This merges all tranformed nodes and edges above.

 # Contributors
 Please remember to run `poetry run tox` before every commit to make sure the code you commit is error-free.

 # Acknowledgements

 This [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) project was developed from the [kg-cookiecutter](https://github.com/Knowledge-Graph-Hub/kg-cookiecutter) template and will be kept up-to-date using [cruft](https://cruft.github.io/cruft/).